wenerme/wener/notes/db/kv/redis/redis-conf.md

 repl-diskless-sync-max-replicas 0

 # -----------------------------------------------------------------------------
-# WARNING: RDB diskless load is experimental.
-Since in this setup the replica
+# WARNING: Since in this setup the replica does not immediately store an RDB on
-# does not immediately store an RDB on disk, it may cause data loss during
-# failovers.
-RDB diskless load + Redis modules not handling I/O reads may also
+# disk, it may cause data loss during failovers.
+RDB diskless load + Redis
-# cause Redis to abort in case of I/O errors during the initial synchronization
+# modules not handling I/O reads may cause Redis to abort in case of I/O errors
-# stage with the master.
-Use only if you know what you are doing.
+# during the initial synchronization stage with the master.
 # -----------------------------------------------------------------------------
 #
 # Replica can load the RDB it reads from the replication link directly from the